 To be eligible for admission to any of the MS degree programs, a prospective student must hold a Bachelor of Science degree in engineering, science, mathematics, or an equivalent field.
 Students in all master’s degree programs must complete a minimum of 32 semester hours of approved coursework (exclusive of any preparatory courses) with a minimum grade-point average (GPA) of 3.000.
 Students can complete a master's degree by pursuing any of one of the three tracks: coursework option, project option, and thesis option.
 Specific degree requirements for each of these tracks can be found under the Program Requirements tab.
 Students may pursue any program either on a full-time or part-time basis; however, certain restrictions may apply.

-All nonthesis students are advised by the faculty adviser designated for their respective concentration or program.
-Students willing to pursue the thesis option must first find a research adviser within their first year of study.
-The research adviser will guide the students' thesis work, and thesis reader(s) may be assigned at the discretion of their research adviser.
-The research adviser must be a full-time or jointly appointed faculty.
-If the research adviser is outside the MIE department, before the thesis option can be approved, a faculty member with 51 percent or more appointments in the MIE department must be chosen as co-adviser, and a petition must be filed and approved by the co-adviser and the MIE Graduate Affairs Committee.
-Thesis option students are advised by the faculty adviser of their concentration before they select their research adviser(s).
-The research adviser and co-adviser must serve as thesis readers.
+All nonthesis students are advised by the faculty advisor designated for their respective concentration or program.
+Students willing to pursue the thesis option must first find a research advisor within their first year of study.
+The research advisor will guide the students' thesis work, and thesis reader(s) may be assigned at the discretion of their research advisor.
+The research advisor must be a full-time or jointly appointed faculty.
+If the research advisor is outside the MIE department, before the thesis option can be approved, a faculty member with 51 percent or more appointments in the MIE department must be chosen as co-advisor, and a petition must be filed and approved by the co-advisor and the MIE Graduate Affairs Committee.
+Thesis option students are advised by the faculty advisor of their concentration before they select their research advisor(s).
+The research advisor and co-advisor must serve as thesis readers.

 Plan of Study and Course Selection

 It is recommended that all new students attend orientation sessions held by the MIE department and the Graduate School of Engineering to acquaint themselves with the coursework requirements and research activities of the department as well as with the general policies, procedures, and expectations.